-When Sherry Saturno wakes up in the morning she sees a scar under her chin.
-The scar was left after another student split her chin open when she was young.
+When Sherry Saturno wakes up in the morning, she sees a scar under her chin.
+The mark was left after another student split her chin open when she was young.

-The Tarrytown resident was also told by her teachers that she would never graduate high school.
-A few years after that she went on to earn a master’s degree from Columbia University.
+Her teachers also told the Tarrytown resident that she would never graduate high school.
+A few years after that, she went on to earn a master’s degree from Columbia University.

 As a social worker, Saturno now fights bullies every day.
 But she wouldn’t be able to do her heartfelt work if it wasn’t for the adversity she once faced.